C Using This Book

 The third button is for font/theme settings.
 You can change the font size (bigger or smaller), the font family (serif or sans serif), and the theme (White, Sepia, or Night) to the settings you find easiest to read.

-The fourth button on the toolbar is the information (‘i’) button that lists keyboard shortcuts available to navigate the document.
+The fifth button on the toolbar is the information (‘i’) button that lists keyboard shortcuts available to navigate the document.

 On the right of the toolbar, there are buttons to share a link to the selected chapter on social network websites such as Twitter, Facebook, and Linkedin.
 We encourage you to share book content with anyone who might find it to be helpful.
 Simio does not collect any information about your social media account or your contacts.